-The Force is being given a cash injection of £206,250 so that it can equip a further 250 officers with Taser.
+The Force has been allocated £165,000 so that it can equip an extra 200 police officers with Taser.

-All but two forces across England and Wales had bid for a share of the £10 million the Government set aside for the uplift late last year and West Midlands Police received the seventh highest allocation nationwide.
+All but two forces across England and Wales had bid for a share of the £10 million the Government set aside for the uplift late last year and Derbyshire received the eighth highest allocation nationwide.

-In bidding for a share of the £10 million budgeted by the Government, Police and Crime Commissioners across England and Wales sought a total of 7,923 Tasers at a cost of £6.5m.
+Police and Crime Commissioners across England and Wales sought a total of 7,923 Tasers at a cost of £6.5 million – a third under the total amount originally budgeted by the Government.
 The new money is intended to cover until March 2021.